-ELECTIVES: Students will rank elective classes every year based on their priority.
+ELECTIVES: Students select their preference for elective classes each year using their Aeries Portal account.
 Students will be placed in their elective based on class availability and scheduling.

-SCHEDULE CHANGES: At the beginning of the year, student's schedules may change as administration is working on balancing classes and properly placing students.
-We try very hard to not disrupt your child's routine and take everything into consideration when a change has to be made.
+SCHEDULE CHANGES: At the beginning of the year, students' schedules may change as administration is working on balancing classes and properly placing students.
+We try very hard not to disrupt your child's routine and take everything into consideration when a change has to be made.

-BEGINNING - OF - THE - YEAR CHANGES: Students are able to submit a schedule change request the first two weeks of school.
+BEGINNING - OF - THE - YEAR CHANGES: Students can submit a schedule change request the first two weeks of school.
 Forms are available in the office and late forms will not be accepted.
 All schedule requests require a parent signature and a rationale for the change.
 After the due date, all forms are reviewed and prioritized by administration - changes are not made based on when forms are received.
 Administration will try to accommodate requests, but space and classes are limited.
-Lunch and Physical Education changes will not be considered without a medical note and reason.
+Physical Education changes will not be considered without a medical note and reason.